Gartner® report: 9 Principles for Improving Cloud Resilience

 Runbook templates: Simplify technology operations and boost productivity

 Runbooks serve multiple purposes: They help streamline operations, ensure procedural consistency, and — perhaps most importantly — reduce the risk of human error when completing critical business tasks.
-Such benefits are facilitated by runbook templates, which provide a structured, yet malleable framework for creating and executing runbooks.

 What is a runbook and how do templates fit in?